Information and Caution

 Currently on the ponds we have some Bali ducks (white with crests), Call ducks, some beautiful Silver Appleyards and some very chubby Pekin ducks.
-We have also recently been given a Muscovy duck which was injured when it arrived - we are happy to say it has fully recovered and settled in.

 Each year we breed some more ducks of our own - from our own eggs and also buying in some new stock.
 It is always lovely to see what hatches and watch them grow up.

-To give our ducklings a chance of survival we do collect eggs from the islands in Spring and incubate them.
+To give our ducklings a chance of survival we collect eggs from the islands in Spring and incubate them.
 When the ducklings hatch we keep them in a nursery pen (which also acts as our "hospital" area too) until they can fend for themselves.

 Ducklings at Jinney Ring